needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

-And thats it.

 ## Testing it

-Now everything should be good to go.
-Open `Multiplayer > PlayMode Tools` and make sure "PlayMode Type" is set to "Client & Server".
-Enter playmode and you should see the cube spawn.
-By pressing `a`, `s`, `d`, `w` you should also be able to move the Cube around.
+Now you have set up your code, open __Multiplayer &gt; PlayMode Tools__ and set the __PlayMode Type__ to __Client & Server__.
+Enter Play Mode, and the Cube spawns.
+Press the __A,S,D,__ and __W__ keys to move the Cube around.

-So to recap:
+To recap on this workflow:

-1. We Created a `GameObject` to hold SharedData between the Client and the Server.
-By adding the `ConvertToClientServerEntity` `Component`.
+1. Created a GameObject and added the __ConvertToClientServerEntity__ component to hold __SharedData__ between the client and the server.
-2. We created our Prefab out of a simple `3D Cube` and added a `GhostAuthoringComponent` to it as well as the  `MovableCubeComponent` to it.
+1. Created a Prefab out of a simple 3D Cube and added a __GhostAuthoringComponent__ to it as well as the __MovableCubeComponent__.
-3. We updated and generated code for the Ghost through the `GhostAuthoringComponent` Inspector view.
+1. Updated and generated code for the Ghost through the __GhostAuthoringComponent__ Inspector view.
-4. We created a GhostCollection by adding the `GhostCollectionAuthoringComponent` to a Empty GameObject.
-   1. We Updated the ghost list and generated collection code.
+1. Added the __GhostCollectionAuthoringComponent__ to an empty GameObject to create a GhostCollection.
+Updated the ghost list and generated collection code.
-5. We established a connection between the client and the server.
+1. Established a connection between the client and the server.
-6. We wrote a `Rpc` to tell the server we are ready to play.
+1. Wrote an `Rpc` to tell the server you are ready to play.
-7. We wrote a `ICommandData` to be serialize Game Input.
+1. Wrote an `ICommandData` to serialize game input.
-8. We wrote a Client system to send a `Rpc`
+1. Wrote a client system to send an `Rpc`
-9. We wrote a Server system to handle our incomming `Rpc`.
+1. Wrote a server system to handle the incoming `Rpc`.